 Research Opportunities for Undergraduates

-• 40 hours/week of intensive, ‘hands-on’ research experience with a faculty member, graduate students and postdoctoral fellows
+• 40 hours/week of intensive, ‘hands-on’ research experience with a faculty member, graduate students, postdoctoral fellows, and lab staff

 • The opportunity to develop your own research project in microbiology/infectious diseases

 • Participation in weekly MicroSURP meetings, which include tours of the Center for Metagenomics and Microbiome Research and the Memorial-Hermann Hospital Clinical Microbiology Laboratory, discussions of the graduate school application process, graduate student presentations, and discussions with microbiology faculty and infectious disease physicians